jarusll/the-logs/index.md

 Editing is a bitch.
 I did an amateur of not doing things in incognito and I now have to blur things out.
 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA

+I have the videos lined up & blurred out whatever needed to be.
+I am going to take a break.
+I'll add the text banners now and it should be good to go.

 # 2022-04-02

 ### Plan for today